20 Open-Source Machine Learning Datasets

 Finance & Economics Datasets

-The financial sector has embraced Machine Learning with open arms, and it’s no surprise why.
-As compared to other industries where data can be harder to find, finance & economics offer a treasure trove of information that’s perfect for AI models that want to predict future outcomes based on past performance results.
+The financial sector has embraced machine learning with open arms, and it’s no surprise why.
+Compared to other industries where data is harder to come by, finance and economics offer a treasure trove of information that’s perfect for AI models looking to predict future outcomes based on past performance.

 Datasets in this category can help you predict things like stock prices, economic indicators, and exchange rates.

-Quandl provides access to financial, economic, and alternative datasets.
-The data comes in two different formats:
+Nasdaq Data provides access to financial, economic and alternative data sets.
+The data is available in two different formats:

-● tables – numerical/sorted types including strings for those who need it
+• Tables – numeric/sorted types, including strings for those who need them

 World Bank